score-partners/score.partners/index.md

 # The SCORE Partners website

-This is the website for the EU Interreg North Sea Region SCORE partners.
+This is the documentation for the EU Interreg North Sea Region SCORE partners.

 Documentation: